235 N. Madison Street | Allentown, PA 18102 | 610.434.1140

 provides youth living in at-risk situations with meaningful work-ethic alternatives.
 We use bicycles, peer role models and adult mentors to develop and nurture relationships and to engage youth and, once engaged, influence their behavior and their outlook about school and life.

-Community Bike Works offers an innovative series of youth development programs to the students of Allentown and the Lehigh Valley who could benefit most.
-We serve approximately 500 students each year in our Earn a Bike and Junior Earn a Bike programs, which are offered at our Allentown bike shop, at schools in the Allentown and Bethlehem school districts, at the Orefield campus of KidsPeace, and now at Mosser Village Family Center.
+Community Bike Works teaches life lessons through bicycles to the young people of Allentown and the Lehigh Valley who could benefit most.
+We serve 500 students each year in our Earn a Bike and Junior Earn a Bike programs, which are offered at our Allentown and East Allentown bike shop, at schools in the Allentown and Bethlehem school districts, and at the Orefield campus of KidsPeace.

 In Earn a Bike, students learn bike mechanics and safety while practicing reading, writing, teamwork and work ethic skills.
 And of course, at the end of class, they earn their refurbished bicycle and a new helmet!